Jones3D-The-Infernal-Engine/Documentation/README.md

 2. Search for "HKEY_LOCAL_MACHINE\Software\LucasArts Entertainment Company LLC\Indiana Jones and the Infernal Machine\v1.0"

-3. For "Start Mode" data, change 0x00000000 to 0x00000002
+3. For "Start Mode" data, change 0x00000000 to 0x00000002 https://raw.githubusercontent.com/Jones3D-The-Infernal-Engine/Documentation/main/J3D_docu_regedit.jpg

-4. Launch Indy3D.exe located in "Ressource" folder. you must have a menu like this.
-Try to start a random .CND level, if it works you are on the good way.
+4. Launch Indy3D.exe located in "Ressource" folder. you must have a menu like this: https://raw.githubusercontent.com/Jones3D-The-Infernal-Engine/Documentation/main/J3D_docu_devmenu.jpg Try to start a random .CND level, if it works you are on the good way.
 Else retry.

 # III.
 Extract compact levels files. (.CND)